fantastech/notifier/README.txt

 1. Download the plugin zip, upload it to the `/wp-content/plugins/` directory and unzip.
 Or install the plugin via 'Plugins' page in your WordPress backend.
 2. Activate the plugin through the 'Plugins' page.
-3. Click on WA Notifier in the left side admin menu to setup the plugin.
+3. Click on Notifier in the left side admin menu to setup the plugin.

 == Frequently Asked Questions ==